Numerical Verification of Perturbative Schwinger-Dyson Resummation on Lattice Models: Results

+A more roundabout way to check the approximation is to derive the values of the 1 and 2-pt correlators that would satisfy the leading order ($\mathcal{O}(1)$) terms of eqs. \eqref{eqn: master1} and \eqref{eqn: master 2}.
+Doing this reveals that $W_i$ should approach $0$ for larger $N$.
+This can be utilized as a simple, visual check when comparing different values of $N$.
+The 2-pt correlation functions are less trivial, so we will not concern ourselves with any comparisons for these functions.

-The specific values of the correlation functions for $M = 4$ can be found in Table \ref{tbl:M = 4}.
+The specific values of the correlation functions for $M = 4$ for $N = 40, 100$, and $1000$ can be found in table \ref{tbl:M = 4}.
 A straightforward calculation using the $\sqrt{N}$ term of the action revealed $\Phi_0 = -0.0709$.
-However, $\det{(K_{ij} + (\Phi_0 + \delta) \mathbb{1})}$ is negative\footnote{Here, $K_{ij}$ is a 2D discrete Laplacian plus an identity matrix, as described in Section \ref{sec: MH}.}, where $\delta$ here is any form of fluctuation.
-This poses a problem as the action becomes complex.
+However, $\det{(K_{ij} + (\Phi_0 + \delta) \mathbb{1})}$ is negative, where $\delta$ here is any form of fluctuation.\footnote{Here, $K_{ij}$ is a 2D discrete Laplacian plus an identity matrix, as described in section \ref{sec: MH}.} This poses a problem as the action becomes complex.
 Since the region around the stationary point is the only region necessary to evaluate our desired correlators, we can instead consider the absolute value (or equivalently, changing sign, which is what we did in the code).
 We are simply ridding the action of a complex constant $\pm i\pi$, which is negligible.

-Table \ref{tbl:results} contains what the $4$ and $10$ expressions respectively evaluated to, the maximum of which acts as a metric for this approximation.
-One can easily notice the success of the approximation at $N \sim 10^3$ (or even $N \sim 100$, but we are trying to be conservative) and beyond.
-In addition, the values of Table \ref{tbl:results} rightfully decrease as $N$ grows.

-In addition, we can determine if the numerically found values approach derived $W_i$ and $W_{ij}$ for large $N$.
-In eqn. (\ref{eqn: master1}), only the first term is relevant.
-This term vanishes if and only if all 1-pt correlation functions vanish.
-Table \ref{tbl:M = 4} shows this behavior; as $N$ grows larger, $\langle x(i) \rangle$ approach $0$.
-The other set of equations from eqn. (\ref{eqn: master 2}) require the 2-pt correlation functions to have the following values:

-Table \ref{tbl:M = 4} confirms this for the off-diagonal terms on average.
-A pattern for the diagonal terms may be less obvious, and this discrepancy is most likely due to the number of measurements used in their Markov Chains.
-The numerical analysis suggested that around two times as many sweeps were needed to reduce the autocorrelation to less than $0.1$.
-Thus, the error for these terms were near $10^{-2}$.
-These results strongly suggest that the approximation holds true for a $2 \times 2$ lattice from $N \sim 10^3$ onward.
+Table \ref{tbl:results} contains what the four and ten expressions respectively evaluated to.
+Immediately, we can tell that the approximation works somewhat-well even at $N = 40$, but the equations are better-satisfied at higher values of $N$: there are many entries of order $10^{-2}$ for $N = 40$, but only one such entry exists for $N = 100$ and $1000$ respectively.
+The increased number of terms of order $10^{-4}$ and the lower coefficients for terms of order $10^{-3}$ of $N = 1000$ suggests that the approximation is better for larger $N$.
+Observing the 1-pt correlators in table \ref{tbl:M = 4} also indicates this; these values also get smaller for larger $N$.
+Both of these results strongly suggest that the approximation holds true for a $2 \times 2$ lattice from $N \sim 100$ onward.